2018-2019 Academic Catalogs

 - **International (Non-Canadian) Students: Submit a course-by-course academic credential evaluation in lieu of official transcripts.
 Details are found on the International Student/Non-immigrant Admission section of the catalog.

 - The Graduate School requires applicants to have earned, or be in the process of earning, a bachelor's degree from a regionally accredited institution of higher education and to have a minimum undergraduate grade point average of 2.75 (scale of A = 4.00) to be eligible for admission.
 Applicants who do not meet the minimum cumulative GPA for admission may be admitted provided the GPA for the most recent semesters in which the student completed at least 60 semester hours (90 quarter hours) is 3.00 or better.
 Calculation of the GPA must include all courses in the semester/quarters involved.
 Applicants without these requirements must appeal to the program director to be considered for admission.
-The program director and department/division chair must provide a written recommendation to the Graduate School Assistant Dean explaining the reason(s) for considering the applicant who does not meet the Graduate School minimum requirements.
+The program director and department/division chair must provide a written recommendation to the Associate Vice President of the Graduate School explaining the reason(s) for considering the applicant who does not meet the Graduate School minimum requirements.
 Departments/divisions may require more stringent grade point averages as part of the admission to their programs.

 - International Students: Please refer to the International Student/Non-immigrant Admission section of the catalog for information on the additional supporting documents needed for admission.

 - Minot State University Graduate School reserves the right to refuse admission to any applicant on the basis of scholastic or other reasons.

 - Supporting Documents can be sent to: Graduate School-Admissions, Minot State University, 500 University Ave W, Minot ND 58707.